stonepros/stone/doc/rados/operations/placement-groups.rst

 as if it should only need a small number of placement groups.
 However, in most cases cluster administrators have a good idea which pools are expected to consume most of the system capacity over time.
-By providing this information to Ceph, a more appropriate number of PGs can be used from the beginning, preventing subsequent changes in ``pg_num`` and the overhead associated with moving data around when those adjustments are made.
+By providing this information to Stone, a more appropriate number of PGs can be used from the beginning, preventing subsequent changes in ``pg_num`` and the overhead associated with moving data around when those adjustments are made.